maximilionus/interform/docs/guide_basic_usage.rst

     :lineno-start: 6

     config = JSON_Format(
-        'settings.json',  # Path to preferred local file location def_dict          # Default configuration dictionary that will
+        'settings.json',  # Path to preferred local file location. def_dict          # Default configuration dictionary that will
-                          # be parsed into the local file on creation
+                          # be parsed into the local file on creation.
     )

 4. If no exceptions were raised then everything is ready.
 Now, if you check the file on the path, that we specified in line ``3`` of step ``2``, you can see there's a json format values parsed from our ``def_dict``.